freyadorn/henshin-wiki/Getting-started.md

 [[/images/henshin-apply-create-account.png]]

-An application of the rule *createAccount(client)* is shown on the right.
-As parameters we specified *client=Alice* with type *String*, and *accountId=5* with type *Int*.
+An application of the rule *createAccount(client)* is shown above.
+As parameters we specified *client=Alice* with type *String*, and
+*accountId=5* with type *Int*.
 The preview window on the right shows the result of applying the rule with these parameters.

 [[/images/henshin-apply-transfer-money.png]]

-An application of the rule *transferMoney* is shown on the right.
+An application of the rule *transferMoney* is shown above.
 We have specified the parameters *client*, *fromId*, *toid* and *amount*.
 The other parameters are automatically matched by the transformation engine.
 Note also that is important to specify the correct parameter types, because otherwise the rule cannot be matched.
-The preview window on the right shows the result of applying the rule with these parameters.
+The preview window above shows the result of applying the rule with these parameters.

 [[/images/henshin-apply-delete-all-accounts.png]]

-An application of the ruleThe rule *deleteAllAccounts(client)* is shown on the right.
+An application of the ruleThe rule *deleteAllAccounts(client)* is shown above.
 As parameter we specified *client=Charles* with type *String*.
 The preview window on the right shows the result of applying the rule with these parameters.